MAJOR BUSINESS HAPPENINGS, DEVELOPMENTS AND ECONOMIC TRENDS IN ORLANDO

 Orlando companies are leading the way in homeland security.
 In addition to top defense

-Corporation divisions, several home-grown companies are on the front lines of homeland security initiatives for
+Corporation (SAIC) divisions, several home-grown companies are on the front lines of homeland security

-the nation.
-These companies’ business lines include simulation (Industrial Smoke and Mirrors),
+initiatives for the nation.
+These companies’ business lines include simulation (Industrial Smoke and

-land-mine detection (CyTerra Corp. – now part of L-3 Communications), and digital forensics
+Mirrors), land-mine detection (CyTerra Corp. – now part of L-3 Communications) and digital

-(I.D.E.A.L.
-Technology Corp. and Florida Law Enforcement Electronic Evidence Team at the University of
+forensics (I.D.E.A.L.
+Technology Corp. and Florida Law Enforcement Electronic Evidence Team at the

-Metro Orlando has accumulated a wealth of the financial services industry.
-Leading companies
+Orlando has accumulated a wealth of the financial services industry.
+Leading companies such as

-such as FIS and Fiserv who create banking software used by financial institutions from across the globe have
+FIS and Fiserv, which create banking software used by financial institutions from across the globe, have

 customer support centers such as Bank of New York are mounting.